 3. Read Niche Blogs

-If you have a specific hobby (or even a desire to learn something more general) I can almost guarantee there are a handful of blogs that specialize in exactly what you want to learn about.
+If you have a specific hobby (or even a desire to learn something more general) I can almost guarantee there are a handful of blogs that specialize in exactly what you want to learn.

 So, in case you missed my last hint about Google, head to your computer, open up Google and type “Blogs about ________” inserting your specific hobby or interest or desired skill into the blank.

-I don’t take these classes anymore — but during the first few years of our marriage, I was a Community Ed junkie.
-I took all sorts of classes — cake decorating, canning, freezing, vegetable gardening, landscaping, flower arranging, sign language and even investing (this is actually how we found our Edward Jones guy).
+They were fun, cheap, close to my house, and a great opportunity for me to learn about something specific like cake decorating, canning, freezing, vegetable gardening, landscaping, flower arranging, sign language and even investing (this is actually how we found our current Edward Jones guy).

-There are TONS of eCourses you can register for online for various topics — many of them are offered free or very reasonably priced and provide all the materials up-front so you can work at your own pace.
+If in-person classes won’t work for your schedule, I’m confident you can find an online course on whatever you’re interested in.
+Many of them are offered free or very reasonably priced and provide all the materials up-front so you can work at your own pace.

 6. Visit the Library

-While I haven’t always been a big reader, the kids and I utilize our local library for many free resources every single week.
+Growing up, I wasn’t always a big reader, but now as an adult, I utilize our local library for many free resources every week.

-Magazines, books, DVD’s, or even just general information about various topics have all come in handy as I’ve tried to learn about various topics and subjects over the years.
+Magazines, books, DVD’s, or even just general information about various topics have all come in handy as I’ve learned about various topics and subjects over the years.

 Our library also has lots of fun events for families and kids — so it’s a great way to meet people in our neighborhood, do something fun, get out of the house, and learn something in the process.